gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 * Check for Service Availability
 * Retrieve a Missing API Response

-<a name="payee-intiated"></a>
+<a name="payee-initiated"></a>

-# Payee/Payer intiated Merchant Payment
+# Payee/Payer initiated Merchant Payment

- In this scenario the payer/payee can intiate a payment request,Click on the following buttons in test app to perform merchant payment
+ In this scenario the payer/payee can initiate a payment request,Click on the following buttons in test app to perform merchant payment

- * Payee Intiated
+ * Payee Initiated

  The expected output of this request is given below